A Travel Price Comparison for Families, Couples, and Backpackers Bali vs. Amsterdam for Food, Nightlife, Couples, and Backpackers

 Bali is a popular choice for travelers.
 One week here is typical.
 People enjoy relaxing at one of the resorts.
 While some people choose to spend more or less time in Bali, one week is sufficent for most.
 It will give you the chance to have new experiences.

-Amsterdam is a party-oriented city where you can fill many days.
+Amsterdam is a laid-back city where you can fill many days.
 Make sure you visit the old town while you're here.
 Many people spend one week here.
 The length of your trip often depends on your style of travel.
 Because of this, one week is usually enough time for a trip here.

 For some great organized tour ideas, see The Best Tours for Seniors to Indonesia, The Best G Adventures Tours to Indonesia, The Best 10-Day Tours from Amsterdam, and The Best 2-Week Tours from Amsterdam.